Cjoe1993/gif-j/README.md

 To display your gif, you will need to:

-1. Split gif into separate frames and place into the directory "gifs". (instruction below to do through a web tool)
+1. Split gif into separate frames and place into the directory "gifs". (instruction below to do so through a web tool)

 2. Resize accordingly by editing the size tuple in the main.py file